 This guide is designed to provide all the information CRITICAL for a smooth delivery and installation of your spa.

-Not reading this guide can lead to your disappointment and added cost to you.
+Not reading this guide can lead to injury, disappointment or added cost to you.

 - Gas Heating

 - Sinking your spa or swim spa into the ground

 Please read this guide and all attached material carefully to avoid injury.